 Let us meet at the Wolf Den.

 Darren appears to be busy at his new home in the Bulgarian village of Velchevo, near Veliko Tarnovo.
 He comes across as a friendly, modest, and hard-working individual.
-He is a man who dedicated 25 years of his career as a train driver in England before he officially retired and looked to escape the fast pace of life in England.
-Darren is still learning the language and it is quite an achievement he can already speak more than 1000 Bulgarian words.
+He is someone who dedicated 25 years of his life to a career as a train driver in England.
+When Darren officially retired he was able to look at options to escape the fast pace of life in England.
+Now, our host is busy learning Bulgarian.
+It is quite an achievement he can already speak more than 1000 words.

 The property search

-Initially, together with his wife, they spent 4 days searching the area around Veliko Tarnovo, visiting Pavlikeni, Hotnitza, Sevlievo, until they finally found Velchevo.
+Initially, together with his wife, they spent 4 days searching the area around Veliko Tarnovo.
+The couple visited Pavlikeni, Hotnitza, Sevlievo, until they finally found Velchevo.
 The house they saw there was exactly what they were after and it only took Darren 2 minutes to seal a deal and buy the property.

 He and his wife Sue will welcome you to their cozy guest house and English bar with the cool name Wolf Den.
 If you fancy you can book a room on their website Wolf Den Bulgaria.